Sometimes we want to draw, but nothing comes to mind. It happens, and it has happened to me in the past.

 If drawing digitally, try different brushes, with different textures and see the effects you can add to the flames.

-On paper, use colored markers or paint!
+On paper, use colored markers, colored pencils, or paint!
 For me, color is a must when drawing campfires, so I try to avoid black and white mediums like graphite or charcoal.

 But, it’s all up to you, however!
 You can create very interesting values and contrasts when drawing fire in black and white and it’s probably a nice exercise for you.